 In KS5, students should complete approximately twenty hours of study per week, in addition to lesson time.
 This will consist of a combination of teacher directed tasks (homework) and ‘self-set’ tasks (independent work).
 Teachers should be setting no more than one hour of directed tasks for every hour taught in order to allow students time to undertake their own independent work.

 There is no expectation that teachers should set homework every lesson, or that they should set the maximum amount permitted each fortnight.
 In line with the educational research guidance, we believe that our students’ welfare is of the utmost importance to us and we believe that a healthy school-life balance is an important part of this. the quality of the homework set is much more important than the quantity and that homework set for homework’s sake is ineffective.

 In addition to formal homework tasks and ILAs, all students are encouraged to read widely for pleasure and to support their literacy skills.

 Please click here for a suggested reading list.

-The list has been compiled primarily to promote reading for pleasure among KS3 students.
 Most of the books listed are available in the school library and at local Redbridge libraries.
-Please encourage your child to make use of these facilities and read during their spare time.
+We hope parents will encourage their children to make use of these facilities and read during their spare time.